The Mafu Cage

 Arthur worked with screenwriter Don Chastain to loosely adapt Eric Westphal's play Toi et Tes Nuages, which she had seen in Paris in 1975.
-The finished product premiered at Cannes in 1978.
+The film premiered at the 1978 Cannes Film Festival.

 Plot

-Ellen Carpenter (Lee Grant) is a successful but emotionally repressed astronomer in Los Angeles who resides with her sister, Cissy (Carol Kane) in a dilapidating house in the Hollywood Hills; the sisters inherited the home from their late father, a successful anthropologist who worked extensively in Africa.
+Ellen Carpenter is a successful but emotionally repressed astronomer in Los Angeles who resides with her sister, Cissy in a dilapidating house in the Hollywood Hills; the sisters inherited the home from their late father Max, a successful anthropologist who worked extensively in Africa.
 Cissy is mentally imbalanced, childlike, and unable to carry on a functional life on her own, spending most of her time caring for her pet monkeys—which she refers to as "mafus"—which she keeps in a large cage in the living room.
 None of the animals last long in Cissy's possession, however, due to her violent outbursts, during which she kills them.

 Cissy is angered when Ellen refuses to acquire another mafu for her, but continues her incestuous fixation on Ellen no less.
 Cissy threatens suicide if Ellen will not purchase her a king colobus monkey, to which Ellen acquiesces.
-When their godfather, Zom (Will Geer), a zoologist, is unable to provide a colobus, he instead brings an orangutan, which enthralls Cissy.
-Meanwhile, Ellen is romanced by David Eastman (James Olson), a coworker at the Griffith Observatory, but she is hesitant to allow him into her private life due to her and her sister's unusual circumstances.
+When their godfather, Zom, a zoologist, is unable to provide a colobus, he instead brings an orangutan, which enthralls Cissy.
+Meanwhile, Ellen is romanced by David Eastman, a coworker at the Griffith Observatory, but she is hesitant to allow him into her private life due to her and her sister's unusual circumstances.
 After Cissy learns of David, she spirals into a psychological breakdown, vying for sister's attention, and brutally beats her new orangutan to death with a chain.